-"...and [he shall] remove the ashes to the outside of the camp, to a clean place."
+"He shall remove his garments and he shall wear the garments, and he shall remove the ashes to the outside of the camp, to a pure place."
 (6:4)

 Removing the innermost ashes was an integral part of the daily Tabernace ritual, whereas removing the accumulated ashes was done solely to make it possible to offer up more sacrifices.
 Nonetheless, both deeds had to be performed by the same kohen.
 This teaches us that preparing to fulfill a Divine commandment - in this case, clearing ashes in order to offer up additional sacrifices - is a bona fide part of our spiritual life, no less than fulfilling the commandment itself.